 For more details, go to the Privacy Resource Center.

-• Meet adheres to Internet Engineering Task Force (IETF) security standards for Datagram Transport Layer Security (DTLS) and Secure Real-time Transport Protocol (SRTP).
+- Meet follows Internet Engineering Task Force (IETF) security standards for Datagram Transport Layer Security (DTLS) and Secure Real-time Transport Protocol (SRTP).
 Learn more about the DTLS extension to establish keys for SRTP.

 Advanced encryption

-• Meet encryption provides security to keep all data private.
+- Meet encrypts your data to keep it private.
 You can add an extra layer of encryption with Google Workspace client-side encryption (CSE).

-• CSE uses your organization's encryption keys to encrypt Meet video and audio streams on the client’s browser before the streams are sent to other meeting participants or Google.
+- CSE uses your organization's encryption keys.
+Meet video and audio is encrypted on the client’s browser before the data is sent to other meeting participants or to Google.

 Keep your users safe in meetings with Meet.
 Here are some of the key anti-abuse measures we have in place: